Motivation and Background#

 • Python is a general purpose, flexible, versatile language.
 It can be used for data analysis, building websites, designing software, and anything else you can think of.

-• If you want explore machine learning, AI, NLP, and similar, most of the cutting edge systems are built with Python.
+• If you want to explore machine learning, AI, NLP, and similar, most of the cutting edge systems are built with Python.

 • Python is supported by some huge organisations, such as Amazon, Google, and Facebook.